 2. Adjust HVAC systems

-Although scientists are still researching the role that HVAC systems could potentially play in spreading coronavirus in closed places, employers cannot afford to take any chances with this highly contagious coronavirus.
+Although scientists are still researching the role that HVAC systems could play in spreading coronavirus in closed places, employers cannot afford to take any chances with this highly contagious coronavirus.
 If you can install/use operable windows, maybe you should use them until it is safe to use the air conditioner again.
-You can also consider investing infiltration and sanitation methods that can filter virus particles.
+You can also consider investing in infiltration and sanitation methods that can filter virus particles.

 3. Install social-distancing features

 If your office can still run smoothly with some of the employees working remotely, by all means, let them work from home so that only workers who need to be in the office are in the office at any one given time.
-If you have space to separate workstations, or if you have enough land to expand your floor space, this is the best time to invest in office remodeling.
+If you have space to separate workstations or have enough land to expand your floor space, this is the best time to invest in office remodeling.
 If you don’t have enough space for any of that, consider installing physical barriers, e.g., plexiglass barriers, to separate employees from each other and in-person clients.
 Glass barriers are also significant because they don’t hinder employees from socializing and collaborating.

 4. Retrain employees